jrpotter/bootstrap/README.md

 `"fieldname"` has type `"text"`, `bootstrap` will wait for the user to input a string (submitted with a newline).

-If the user were to enter, say `fieldvalue`, in response to the prompt, the `runner` script would then have access to an environment variable `FIELDNAME` set to `fieldvalue` on launch.
-Field names should consist of alphanumeric characters or underscores, and may not start with a digit.
+If the user were to enter `fieldvalue` in response to the prompt, the `runner` script would then have access to an environment variable `FIELDNAME` set to `fieldvalue`.
+Field names should respect the [POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html) on environment variable naming.
+In particular, all field names consist solely of alphanumeric characters or underscores and cannot start with a digit.

 #### Types